StreamActions/StreamActions/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [StreamActions-Bot Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [streamactionshelp@gmail.com](mailto:streamactionshelp@gmail.com).
+Please report unacceptable behavior to _community /AT streamactions /DOT hopto /DOT org_.

 ## I don't want to read this whole thing I just have a question!!!